Powering your website with Accelerated Mobile Pages (AMP)

 There are basically 2 ways of providing AMP pages of your website:

-• One single tree with only one structure for all channels of distribution, which means HTML for desktop, HTML for mobile and AMP when needed.
+- HTML for mobile and AMP when needed.
 This way can be used when only few pages of your website need AMP distribution.
 This is commonly used by newspapers where only the news detail page has an "AMP variant".
-This will also apply with any other kind of page which is serving different contents, like news, products, etc.
+This will also apply with any other kind of page which is serving different contents

 For the first case, different trees, you just need a field in the page's dialog to link the AMP version of the page.
 For the second case, you can use personalisation variants to set this automagically.